awsdocs/amazon-ec2-user-guide-windows/doc_source/ebs-creating-snapshot.md

 Multi\-volume, crash\-consistent snapshots are typically restored as a set\.
 It is helpful to identify the snapshots that are in a crash\-consistent set by tagging your set with the instance ID, name, or other relevant details\.
 You can also choose to automatically copy tags from the source volume to the corresponding snapshots\.
 This helps you to set the snapshot metadata, such as access policies, attachment information, and cost allocation, to match the source volume\.

 After creating your snapshots, they appear in your EC2 console created at the exact point\-in\-time\.

-The snapshots are collectively managed and, therefore, if any one snapshot for the volume set fails, all of the other snapshots display an error status\.
+If any one snapshot for the multi\-volume snapshot set fails, all of the other snapshots display an error status and a `createSnapshots` CloudWatch event with a result of `failed` is sent to your AWS account\.
+For more information, see [Create snapshots \(createSnapshots\)](ebs-cloud-watch-events.md#create-snapshots-complete)\.

 ## Amazon Data Lifecycle Manager<a name="automate-snapshots"></a>

 You can create, retain, and delete snapshots manually, or you can use Amazon Data Lifecycle Manager to manage your snapshots for you\.
-For more information, see [Data Lifecycle Manager](snapshot-lifecycle.md)\.
+For more information, see [Amazon Data Lifecycle Manager](snapshot-lifecycle.md)\.

 ## Considerations<a name="ebs-create-snapshot-limitations"></a>